top of page

 North slope of Valagjá crater

-Arriving at Valagjá, you get the feeling of a distant place and isolation.
-The surrounding seems lifeless, as vegetation is struggling.
-Valagjá is a landscape of sand, volcanic ash, raw and edgy rocks, small hillocks, and mountains.
-However, interestingly, lava at the place displays multiple hues, which impart the region a mystical atmosphere.
-A walk along the brim gives you a better view, but remember to have your hiking shoes on.
-The landscape is harsh and a bit difficult to walk, but a short hike is worthwhile.
-This kind of landscape is probably most similar to the moon or a planet like Mars.
-In fact, this is the landscape that captivated Ridley Scott when he chose a location for his movie Prometheus (2012).
-It is by any definition exotic, otherworldly, and unique.
-Like many places, destinations, and natural wonders in the Icelandic Highland, it is different from anything you will find anywhere on this planet.
+Upon reaching Valagjá, you sense a remote and isolated atmosphere.
+The area appears barren, with vegetation struggling to thrive.
+Valagjá features a landscape of sand, volcanic ash, rugged rocks, small hills, and mountains.
+Interestingly, the lava here exhibits various colors, creating a mystical ambiance.
+Walking along the edge offers a better view, but be sure to wear hiking shoes.
+The terrain is harsh and somewhat challenging to navigate, yet a short hike is rewarding.
+This landscape closely resembles the moon or a planet like Mars.
+In fact, it was this scenery that caught Ridley Scott's attention when selecting a location for his film Prometheus (2012).
+It is undeniably exotic, otherworldly, and unique.
+Like many destinations and natural wonders in the Icelandic Highlands, it differs from anything else on Earth.

 Landmannaleið road: